 - That they should purify this anger and practice compassion for him instead of shouting at him

-Many testimonies also reveal that ex-members believe their NKT teachers to be more aggressive and sadistic than average, for example in the first few minutes of this video.
+Many testimonies also reveal that ex-members believe their NKT teachers to be more aggressive and sadistic than average, for example in the first few minutes of this video and in the Facebook post below:

 Shields has stated that “as a culture we are ambivalent about emotion” (1987, p.
 231).
 This cultural ambivalence is reflected in many common expressions that subtly denigrate emotion and emotional display.
 Researchers (Murray, 1985; Tavris, 1984) have pointed out that expression of negative emotions such as anger present special problems for individuals because the expression of these emotions may hold important ramifications for the social group.
 English people in particular, known for valuing politeness, often hold repressed anger and fear of conflict.
 I believe Buddhist teachings which suggest it is unskilful and unhealthy to ever feel angry are particularly dangerous for English people.

 Ex-members report invalidating their own anger, and then experiencing guilt and shame due to eventual outbursts.
 Such outbursts of rage could perhaps have been prevented if people had more tools for channelling and working with this emotion (and if they didn’t all live together in a pressure cooker environment, overwork, underexercise, etc).
 Sadly members tend to assume they just arent very good at the practice, believing they are spiritually inadequate instead of abandoning the practice altogether.
+According to Anders (2019) Buddhist teachings are often oversimplified by Western teachers with a hidden agenda.
+I believe this teaching is used to keep people from whistleblowing abuse or acting to protect themselves from exploitation by the NKT.
 My own experience of trying to transform anger meant that I reinforced my own tendency to patiently accept bad behaviour in others instead of setting firmer boundaries.
+I once accidentally enabled serious psychological abuse from an NKT teacher towards his mother which left her in tears.
+I was too busy focusing on trying to have patience and remember he was faultless to realise he was committing an act of abuse (that indicated a serious personality difficulty, and not just a moment of anger).

 The potential damage to your physical health